Ritchiegit/bvnGPS/README.md

 # bvnGPS

-bvnGPS: The official implementation of "**A robust antibiotics decision model based on integrative host transcriptomics and multi-class neural network**".
+bvnGPS: The official implementation of "**bvnGPS: a generalizable diagnostic model for acute bacterial and viral infection using integrative host transcriptomics and pretrained neural networks**".

 Input: